 Settings are organized into tabs along the left side of the page.
 You'll be prompted to Save after you make changes on a tab.

-On the General tab, use the calendar to choose the Export Data Starting On date.
-If you'd like to export data from a date prior to the current date, you can set your calendar accordingly so historical transaction data will be exported.
+Export Data Starting On (required).
+Use the calendar to choose the date you want the export to start from.
+If you'd like to export data from a date prior to the current date, you can set your calendar so that historical transaction data will be exported.

 Export Settings